Thailand Business Operation Visit Tax Audits

 Tax Insight | August 2012

-Following the 1997 economic crisis, the IMF's assistance to Thailand required the Thailand Revenue Department to boost its tax revenues for the state through enhanced tax collection techniques.
-The Business Operation Visit (BOV) is one of the tax collection techniques that most Revenue Department Area Offices commenced in the 2001 year.
+Following the 1997 economic crisis, the IMF's assistance to Thailand required the Thailand Government to boost its tax revenues for the state through enhanced tax collection techniques.
+The Business Operation Visit (BOV) is one of the 'enhanced tax collection techniques' that most Revenue Department Area Offices commenced in the 2001 year.

 A BOV is a review (as opposed to an audit or investigation).
 It is similar, if you like, to what a statutory auditor does when he is reviewing a listed public company's quarterly results, i.e. its a higher-level “desk top” type review, rather than a detailed audit or investigation.

 Broadly, the procedures employed by the Thailand Revenue audit officers for a BOV are: